kiorq/roc8/README.md

 ![Screenshot](/public/ss.png)

 This is web implementation of instagrams story maker.
 This tackles static image generation using the Canvas API because honestly I just wanted an easier way to create quotes wallpapers without needing to use instagram.
-It is still in progress and if you see this, i expect to get it done real soon.
-Once done it will go live.
+It is still in progress and if you see this, expect it to be online soon.

 ## RoadMap